tmtsoftware/dms-irgsc/README.md

 |15.0		|0.90		|127.47	    |-61.89		|0.02|
 |35.0		|-3.50		|168.62 	|-58.28     |0.01|

+The generated_irgsc directory contains following sub-directories:
+### 1. irgsc_using_casjobs_30_arcmin_radius:
+This directory contains the generated and validated irgsc using the PANSTARRS data for 30 arcmin radius downloaded from MAST CasJobs.

+### 2. irgsc_using_casjobs_35_arcmin_radius:
+This directory contains the generated and validated irgsc using the PANSTARRS data for 35 arcmin radius (1.06 sq. deg.) fields as the requirement was for 35 arcmin size.

+### 3. irgsc_for_fields_close_to_galactic_plane:
+This directory contains generated and validated irgsc for the fields located close to the galactic plane fields.
+Due to high source density in these fields, we have downloaded the PANSTARRS data for 5 arcmin size radius.

+### 4. irgsc_using_pyvo_15_arcmin_radius:
+This directory contains generated and validated irgsc for the PANSTARRS Medium Deep Survey fields with the optical data obtained using pyvo.
+Due to limitations of pyvo, the data can only be obtained for 15 arcmin radius area of the field.

 # Requirements
 This package is developed for Python versions above 3.6.
 It uses various other packages like: